AFriendlyRobot/FairVis/README.md

 ```partially_calibrated_*``` files contain one protected field with three values.
 Scores generated for two of the values are calibrated, while scores for the final (larger) group were generated uniformly at random.

 ```well_calibrated_*``` files also contain a single protected field with three values, but scores for all values of the protected attribute are calibrated.

-## Deployment

-A running deployment of FairVis can be found at http://fairviz.herokuapp.com/